When Is It Safe to Swim in Shocked Pool?

 How long do you wait to swim after shocking a pool?

 You certainly do not swim immediately after shocking pool water.
-How much time before you can swim in a recently shocked pool depends on the type of chemistry being utilized, how many of the chemicals are utilized and based upon the size of your pool.
+How long it takes before you can swim in a recently shocked pool depends on the type of chemistry being utilized, the number of chemicals utilized and the size of your pool.

 Sometimes it is necessary to allow at least 24 hours before you can safely swim in it.